Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Scattering of spherically incoming fields

 The scattered fields result in the effective electric dipole moment

 while the scattering current gives us

-The observed mismatch, $\vec p^{\rm sph,in}_{\rm eff}\neq\vec p^{\rm sph,in}_{\rm sca}$, demonstrates that the scattering current approach generally fails for nonplane incident fields.
+The observed mismatch, $\vec p^{\rm sph,in}_{\rm eff}\neq\vec p^{\rm sph,in}_{\rm sca}$, demonstrates that the scattering current approach generally fails for non-plane incident fields.
 This failure can be understood from Eq.~(\ref{J_sca}) considered from the point of view of the relation between the scattering current density $\vec J_{\rm sca}$ and the scattered field $\vec E_{\rm sca}$.
 Following Eq.~(\ref{J_sca}), the zero scattering current $\vec J_{\rm sca}$ is associated with the null {\it total} field $\vec E$, but not the null {\it scattered} field $\vec E_{\rm sca}$.
 This means that Maxwell's equation generally support existence of the scattered fields which are not current-sourced.

 The paradox of {\it source-free} scattered fields comes from the formulation of scattering problems.
 In addition to the conventional electrodynamic formulation, following which all electromagnetic fields are generated by electric currents, scattering problems introduce the so-called free fields which are sourceless.
 Namely, the incident fields used in scattering problems are given in the form of such source-free fields \cite{Landau:1984,Bohren:1998,Jackson:1999}.
+This is clearly seen in Eq.~(\ref{Maxwell0}) for the incident field, where we have zero for the source term in the right-hand size.
 Eventually, scattered fields appear composed of (i) current-sourced fields that can be treated in terms of their excitation currents and (ii) source-free fields accompanied by the zero induced current.
 The latter appear in scattering problem as a part of the {\it trivial solutions} of Maxwell's equations given by the null total electric field $\vec E$ and the null scattering current $\vec J_{\rm sca}$ (see Appendices \ref{AppA} for details).
 In other words, the source-free scattered fields originate from the trivial response of Maxwell's equations to the introduced source-free incident fields.